 Responding to questions from Representative Tipton, Dr. Pollio said there were many thousands of minutes of instruction lost due to the bus schedule problems at the start of the school year last year.
 This is a direct result of the shortage of bus drivers, and change is necessary to prevent learning loss, especially among high-risk students who are often the most impacted.
 They have worked to regain those instructional minutes over the summer, and there is a commitment to not have the same losses in the next school year.

 Responding to questions from Representative Fleming, Dr. Pollio said he did not know the exact number of students with chronic absenteeism, but he agreed they are startlingly high.
 Mr. Muns said he had focused on general fund allotments per school, rather than total budgets for each school in order to best illustrate the amount of funding that is going directly to student supports rather than other costs such as facilities improvements.
-He said they do not often perform cost-benefits analyses on schools, but they do look very closely at the per pupil expenditures, especially for students who need additional resources.
+They do not often perform cost-benefits analyses on schools, but they do look very closely at the per pupil expenditures, especially for students who need additional resources.
 Dr. Shull said the 2014 audit predates his time on the board, but each board member does due diligence to investigate how funds are allocated, including working closely with Mr. Muns and ensuring they meet the goals of the board for student achievement.

 In response to a question from Mr. Baker, Dr. Pollio said he meets frequently with other superintendents and all are struggling with the same issues, but to different degrees.
 Social service needs are high for many schools, which makes it difficult for teachers and principals who are expected to support students in new ways.
 JCPS is investing more heavily into these supports than they have before and evaluations of these supports is ongoing to determine if it is adequate and effective.